+Instead of using the same collaborative practices in every project, pick the ones that match your requirements.
 This way, your collaborative practices would always be in-sync with upcoming milestones.
 You can change practices as the project requirements change.

-Collaboration, as most things in business, follows a top-down trajectory.
+Collaboration, like most things in business, follows a top-down trajectory.
 What happens at the top of the corporate run trickles down to those at the bottom.
 If employees see top executives as not prioritizing collaboration, they'll be less likely to invest in it as well.

 "The perceived behavior of senior executives plays a significant role in determining how cooperative teams are prepared to be".